Buolick (townland)

 Buolick is a townland in the civil parish of the same name in County Tipperary, Ireland.
 It is approximately 2 km2 in area, and had a population of 27 people (in 11 houses) as of the 2011 census of Ireland.

 There is a 15th century tower house in the townland, close to the ruin and graveyard of a medieval church.

+The village of Gortnahoe is nearby.